miikanissi/miikanissi.com/content/posts/qtile-window-manager.md

 program in Python on a day-to-day basis and thought it was a good idea to have a window manager which uses the same language.

-After a couple of weeks of use I'm already loving the customizability and workflow.
-In this post I will shortly go over my setup and share my configuration files.
+After a couple of weeks of use, I'm already loving the customizability and workflow.
+In this post, I will shortly go over my setup and share my configuration files.

 ## My Setup